CryptoUserGuide

 The first and most well-known cryptocurrency, operating on its own blockchain.
 Bitcoin uses a Proof-of-Work consensus mechanism and has a fixed supply of 21 million coins.
 It's often referred to as "digital gold" due to its store of value properties.

 A blockchain platform for building decentralized applications and smart contracts.
-Ethereum is transitioning from Proof-of-Work to Proof-of-Stake with Ethereum 2.0, aiming to improve scalability and reduce energy consumption.
+Ethereum transitioned to Proof-of-Stake with Ethereum 2.0, improving scalability and reducing energy consumption.

 A high-performance blockchain for decentralized apps and digital assets, compatible with the Ethereum Virtual Machine.
 BSC offers fast transaction speeds and low fees, making it popular for DeFi applications.